Ricotta and Orange Cake: Soft as a Cloud! 🍊

 Tools

-- Pan Round Baking Pan 9.5 inches x 1.2 inches – Carbon Steel with Non-Stick Coating, Reinforced Edge
+- Pan Round Baking Pan Ø9.5 inches x H 1.2 inches – Carbon Steel with Non-Stick Coating, Reinforced Edge

-- Electric Mixer Moulinex PREP MIX Electric Mixer, 450W, 5 Speeds, Turbo Setting, 2 Whisks, 2 Kneading Hooks, Stainless Steel, Ergonomic, Dishwasher Safe Accessories, HM450HF0
+- Electric Whisk Moulinex PREP MIX Electric Beater, Mixer 450W, 5 Speeds, Turbo Setting, 2 Whisks, 2 Dough Hooks, Stainless Steel, Ergonomic, Dishwasher-Safe Accessories, HM450HF0

 Steps for Ricotta and Orange Cake

-Prepare the ricotta: In a small bowl, sieve the ricotta or work it vigorously with a fork until it becomes a smooth, lump-free cream.
+Work the ricotta: In a small bowl, sift the ricotta or work it vigorously with a fork until it becomes a smooth and lump-free cream.

-Beat the eggs: In a large bowl, combine the eggs and sugar.
-Use the electric mixer for about 5 minutes until the mixture becomes light, fluffy, and almost tripled in volume.
+Beat the eggs: In a large bowl, combine the eggs and the sugar.
+Use the electric whisk for about 5 minutes until the mixture becomes light, frothy, and almost tripled in volume.

-Add the aromas and ricotta: Add the grated orange zest and ricotta by spoonfuls, continuing to mix with the mixer at low speed to incorporate it evenly.
+Add the aromas and the ricotta: Add the grated orange zest and the ricotta spoon by spoon, continuing to mix with the whisk at low speed to incorporate it evenly.

-Add the liquids: Pour the orange juice (0.4 cup) in a thin stream while continuing to mix.
+Add the liquids: Pour the orange juice (3.4 fl oz) in a thin stream while continuing to mix.

 Baking: Pour the batter into the pan and level the surface.
 Bake for about 35-40 minutes.
-Always do the “toothpick test” before removing from the oven: insert it into the center of the cake, if it comes out dry, it’s ready!Once the cake is out of the oven and cooled, brush the surface with a thin layer of warm orange blossom honey and then sprinkle with plenty of powdered sugar.
+Always perform the “toothpick test” before removing from the oven: insert it in the center of the cake, if it comes out dry it’s ready!Once the cake is baked and cooled, brush the surface with a layer of warm orange blossom honey and then sprinkle with plenty of powdered sugar.
 The honey will help the sugar adhere better and add a deep aromatic note.

-For an even more intense flavor, replace the granulated sugar with whole cane sugar: it will give an amber color and a caramelized aftertaste.
+For an even more intense flavor, replace the granulated sugar with raw cane sugar: it will give an amber color and a caramelized aftertaste.

-Preservation: The cake keeps well under a glass dome at room temperature for 2-3 days.
-If the environment is very warm, it’s better to store it in the fridge (but take it out 20 minutes before eating).
+Storage: The cake keeps well under a glass dome at room temperature for 2-3 days.
+If the environment is very warm, it’s better to store it in the refrigerator (but take it out 20 minutes before eating).

 Freezing: You can freeze it already portioned in freezer bags; it stays perfect for about a month.

-Yes, the important thing is to drain it very well from excess whey to not unbalance the liquid part of the dough.
+Yes, the important thing is to drain it very well from excess whey so as not to unbalance the liquid part of the batter.

 The cake didn’t rise enough, why?

-Probably the eggs were not beaten sufficiently or the flour was deflated by mixing too vigorously from bottom to top.
+Probably the eggs were not beaten enough or the flour was deflated by mixing too vigorously from bottom to top.